evaleev/libint/INSTALL.md

-  - (3) run `build_libint` to generate library source (C++) files (that upon compilation can become a Libint2 library) and combine them with other static source files in src/lib/libint/ and general static files (e.g., include/ and docs/) into an independent tarball ready for distribution.
+  - (3) run `build_libint` to generate library source (C++) files (that upon compilation can become a Libint2 library) and combine them with other static source files in src/lib/libint/ and general static files (e.g., include/ and docs/) into an independent tarball ready for distribution (with its own CMake configuration, tests, etc.).
   - really slow for non-trivial angular momenta, runs in serial
   - consumes no options
   - build target `export` to stop after this step and collect source tarball